User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless Networks: System Model

 In terms of the resolution, if VU $n$ is doing local generation, the resolution of the current frame will degenerate to the highest resolution that VU $n$ can process with tolerable delay.
 Thus, the frame resolution of VU $n$ at $t$ is formulated as:

 where

 Here, $J_{n}^t$ is the rank of the highest available resolution of VU $n$ among all resolution $\mathcal{D}$, and $J$ is the number of resolution types. $\iota$ is the duration of each time step ($\iota = \frac{1}{T}$), and $f_n\times \iota$ is the maximum datasize can be locally generated by VU $n$ in one step.
+The overall system model is shown in Fig.~\ref{fig:model}.